 Some women believe there are some foods to eat to induce labour naturally.
 We've compiled a list of some of these foods.
 Ultimately,you'll need to run them by your doctor.

 While there has not been enough research supporting the theory that any foods can induce labour, many women swear by certain foods that have helped them start labour.
-Here, we look at some of the foods that women have commonly claimed to have helped them induce labour.
-So if you're in the final lap of your pregnancy, and baby hasn't come, here are some foods to take to induce labour naturally.
-You're welcome to try them, after your doctor gives you the okay of course.
+Here, we look at some of the foods to eat to induce labour naturally that women have commonly claimed to have helped them.
+So if you're in the final lap of your pregnancy, and the baby hasn't come, here are some foods to take to induce labour naturally.
+You're welcome to try them after your doctor gives you the okay of course.

-Check Out These Healthy Foods To Take To Induce Labour Naturally
+Check Out These Healthy Foods To Eat To Induce Labour Naturally

 According to some women, pineapple is the way to go.
 But this too, has never been proven.
 The proteolytic enzyme found in fresh pineapple, bromelain, can soften the tissue surrounding the cervix.
 But whether or not that could actually induce labour remains to be seen.
 And you would have to eat lots of pineapple to get lots of bromelain in your system.
 But it's worth a try, if you're up for it.

 Green Pawpaw (Papaya)